The world's best cheese for 2022 is revealed - KTVZ

 This year’s winner, a gruyère from Switzerland, was eventually chosen by a panel of top judges after the field had been whittled down first to 98 “super gold” champions and then to a final 16.

-Judges described the Vorderfultigen Gourmino Le Gruyère AOP surchoix, made by Interprofession du Gruyère, as a “really refined, hand-crafted cheese” that melts on the tongue and has notes of herbs, fruits and leather.
+Judges described the Le Gruyère AOP surchoix, entered by Swiss cheese maker Vorderfultigen and affineur (refiner) Gourmino, as a “really refined, hand-crafted cheese” that melts on the tongue and has notes of herbs, fruits and leather.
 “A cheese with a lot of taste and bouquet.”

+A matured cheese, the gruyère is slightly crumbly and made from raw cow’s milk.

+Coming in second place was a Gorgonzola Dolce DOP, a soft, blue buttery cheese made by De’ Magi from Italy.

 Choosing a winner